Skip to main content

 Program Curriculum Breakdown

 Students learn about the role of the pharmacy technician in the medical field, distinguishing between the pharmacist’s and pharmacy technician’s scope of practice.
 Then, students begin the important work of developing their medical vocabulary.
-They practice using common symbols and abbreviations, as well as medical root words, prefixes and suffixes.
-After an overview of the human body’s organ systems, students build on their communication skills.
-Students learn about the laws and regulations that govern the pharmacy practice, as well as the benefits of a professional code of ethics to guide them in making good decisions.
+They practice using medical root words, prefixes and suffixes, as well as common symbols and abbreviations used in the pharmacy.
+Students build on their communication skills and learn about the laws and regulations that govern the pharmacy practice, and the benefits of a professional code of ethics to guide them in making good decisions.
 They access and use information sources to find new drugs and to assist patients with medication advice.
-Finally, students discover the duties of the pharmacy technician in a variety of settings.
+Next, students discover the pharmacy technician’s duties in various settings.
+Students wrap up by exploring some common disease processes.

 Get started today!